 - He is left alone for long periods of time without opportunities for interaction with you. - His environment is relatively barren, without playmates or toys. - He is a puppy or adolescent (under three years old) and does not have other outlets for his energy. - He is a particularly active type of dog (like the herding or sporting breeds) who needs an active job in order to be happy. - The place he goes to when he escapes provides him with interaction and fun things to do.
-For example, he goes to play with a neighbor's dog or the neighborhood children.
+For example, he goes to play with a neighbor's dog or to the local schoolyard to play with the children.